 Rhinoplasty surgery costs can vary widely.
 This depends on the extent of the surgery and whether nasal implants are used or total autologous tissue is used.
 Depending on the complexity of the surgery, the procedure may be done under Local Anaesthesia or General Anaesthesia.

 Rhinoplasty Surgery is a highly individualized procedure that is tailored to fulfil each patient’s needs.
 It is important to remember that you should do it for yourself and not to fulfil someone else's desires or to try to fit any sort of ideal image.
 A good candidate for rhinoplasty surgery would have completed his/her facial growth, is physically healthy and does not smoke.
-Speak with our surgeons today to understand how we can help you to achieve your goals.
+Speak with our surgeon today to understand how we can help you to achieve your goals.

 Immediately after the surgery, a splint may be placed on the outside to support and protect the new structures during initial healing.
 If required, nasal packing may be placed inside your nose and you will be unable to breathe through your nose during this period.

 The sutures over the nose will usually be removed after 5 to 7 days.
 For the sutures over other areas, such as the scalp or back of the ear, these may be removed after 10 to 14 days.

 While the initial swelling will subside within 1-2 months, it may take up to a year for your new nasal contour to fully refine.
 During this time you may notice gradual changes in the appearance of your nose as it refines to a more permanent outcome.
 It is common for swelling to come and go and worsen in the morning during the first year following your rhinoplasty surgery.